mariosgeo/ipi4d/ip4di_2d_no-GUI_IGI/00README.txt

 - Mesh:
     It is recommended to plot the mesh (using input.plot_mesh=1) in or- der to check its consistency.
-In particular, when using small models (~1m), mesh generation may result in weird and useless refinement around some electrodes.
+In particular, when using small models (~1 m), mesh generation may result in weird and useless refinement around some electrodes.

 - Time-lapse: